Case Study / Stellantis

 One system.
 Fifteen brands.
 Two audiences.
 No translation loss.

 The hardest design constraint in the room was multi-brand consistency without monotone.
 Dodge cannot feel like Maserati.
 Jeep cannot feel like Fiat.
 But a dealer training on after-purchase service should not have to relearn the layout every time a different brand opens.
+We built the system around three tokenised layers: a structural shell that never moves, a typographic scale that flexes between brand voices, and a color-and-imagery layer that swaps with the marque.

 How We Worked